Porsche Panamera: Special editions

 In October 2012, Porsche introduced the Panamera Platinum Edition.
 The exterior of the Panamera Platinum Edition was enveloped in one of five basic colours – black, white, basalt black, carbon grey metallic, and mahogany metallic.
 It included more standard equipment, larger wheels, and an exclusive interior leather combination of luxor beige and black.
-It was be offered with rear and all wheel drive layouts, and had a 0 to 60 mph acceleration time of under 5.8 seconds or faster on all variants.
+It was offered with rear and all wheel drive layouts, and had a 0 to 60 mph acceleration time of under 5.8 seconds or faster on all variants.
 Exclusive equipment included the special interior combination, platinum rear overhang and front lower grille, platinum door sills, and platinum mirrors.
 The finalizing touch to this special edition included an exclusive set of 19-inch Panamera Turbo alloy wheels with the red, black, and gold Porsche crest.

 In March 2015, Porsche announced that they were releasing a new special edition Panamera called the "Panamera Edition".
 The car is based on the base Panamera and includes high-gloss black trim strips outline the windows, 19-inch Panamera Turbo wheels with coloured centre caps, the sills were inscribed with the word "Edition," and body-coloured door handles were an additional add on when the customer chose the Porsche Entry & Drive option.
 The Panamera Edition cost US$80,000.

-2013 facelift
+2013 facelift (970.2)

 Porsche announced its updated Panamera on 3 April 2013, with a scheduled formal launch at Auto Shanghai.
 The revised model can be identified by new front and rear bumpers.
 Technical changes included the addition of a new 3.0L twin-turbocharged Panamera S and a new E-Hybrid model.
 A long wheelbase version with an additional 150 mm was available for selected left-hand drive markets.
 The Turbo S version followed up in 2014.
 The long wheelbase versions were only available on 4S, Turbo, and Turbo S models.